Tinda also known as apple gourd, round gourd or Indian squash is considered to be one of the healthiest vegetables because of its basic nature.

 How to Grow Tinda Faster

-After a few days, you will get your small saplings now you can grow them directly in the potting soil.
+Within a few days earlier than its usual time, you will get your small saplings now you can grow transplant them in container.

 Rest of the process will be same.

 This was the step by step guide for growing tinda at home.